 King Kosmos tracks Superman to the party, then targets the building with a weapon that instantly fells Superman, as well as all the other partygoers.
 Only Wells remains standing, having used technology from her time to shield herself from King Kosmos' weapon.
 Danvers is also among the fallen.
 Wells suddenly realizes that it is she, herself, who is Superwoman.
 Donning the Superwoman costume, and outfitting it with her future technology, Wells, as Superwoman, flies out to confront King Kosmos.
 Responding to the threat of King Kosmos, The Flash, Green Arrow, Wonder Woman, Batman and Robin are all en route to Metropolis, when King Kosmos fells them all.
 Superwoman phases through the hull of King Kosmos' ship, and commandeers his communications array to issue a defiant speech on behalf of America.

 Unimpressed, King Kosmos strikes Superwoman down.
 King Kosmos launches a nuclear reactor at Dallas, Texas, then departs, leaving Superwoman to fall to her death.
 A recovered Superman rescues Superwoman.
 Leading Superman to Dallas, Superwoman has Superman intercept the reactor, before sending the Man of Steel into deep space.
 There, Superman safely destroys the reactor.
 Superwoman pursues KIng Kosmos through time, leaving a message for Superman to follow.
-King Kosmos travels back to the American Civil War to sow chaos.
+King Kosmos travels back to Ford's Theater in Washington D.C. at the end of the American Civil War to sow chaos.
 Superwoman tackles King Kosmos, phasing them both out of his ship.
 King Kosmos, however, manages to keep hold of a remote control unit, allowing him to activate the ship's weapons, and fire on the civilian populace.
 Superman arrives and disables the ship's weapons.